Updated: October 2022

-Ma Blades used to make these enchiladas every Saturday night for her family back in the day.
+Bret's Mom used to make these Easy-Peasy Enchiladas every Saturday night for her family back in the day.
 She got the recipe from a cook in one of their favorite family Mexican restaurants in Dallas.

 These enchiladas are full of cheese and smothered in a wonderful beefy sauce.
 Be sure have salsa, sour cream, and jalapenos on the side for garnish.

-- 3 tbsp vegetable or canola oil
+- 3 tablespoon vegetable or canola oil

 - 18-20 corn tortillas

-- 2 cans of Wolf Brand Chili no beans
+- 2 cans of Wolf Brand Chili, no beans

 - 2 C shredded Monterrey Jack cheese